web-fragments/web-fragments/docs/src/pages/documentation/gateway.md

 ### Optional gateway configuration object

-A `fragment gatway` configuration object can define the cofiguration for `prePiercingStyles`:
+A `fragment gateway` configuration object can define the cofiguration for `prePiercingStyles`:

 ```javascript
 type FragmentGatewayConfig = {